 VEGOILS-Palm extends fall on rival oil weakness, traders await output data

-JAKARTA, Feb 9 (Reuters) - Malaysian palm oil futures extended losses to a third session on Wednesday, dragged down by lower vegetable oil prices in China, while investors awaited official January production and export data due on Thursday.
+JAKARTA, Feb 9 (Reuters) - Malaysian palm oil futures extended losses to a third session on Wednesday, dragged down by lower prices of rival vegetable oils in China, while investors awaited official January production and export data due on Thursday.

 The benchmark palm oil contract FCPOc3 for April delivery on the Bursa Malaysia Derivatives Exchange fell 2.4% to 5,318 ringgit per tonne in early trading, adding to the 3.11% drop in the last two sessions.